Table of Contents

 Most prevalent in young small breed dogs are highly strung and stressed canines.

 The unfortunate reality is that all dogs can develop this affliction, and well over ten percent of dogs will suffer from at least one bout of this illness in their lifetime.

 Common treatments include antibiotics, IV fluids, and potassium and electrolyte supplements.

-The whipworm is especially dangerous as their eggs can survive in just about any environment, from water and food to soil and bedding.
+The whipworm is especially dangerous as its eggs can survive in just about any environment, from water and food to soil and bedding.